mahmoudibrahim98/mimic-cxr-summarized-pa/README.md

 # MIMIC-CXR Summarized PA Data

 This directory contains summarized Postero-Anterior (PA) chest X-ray impressions from the MIMIC-CXR dataset.
-The summarization process was performed to ensure compatibility with the RoentGen-v2 model's tokenizer, which has a maximum sequence length of 77 tokens.
+The summarization process was performed to ensure compatibility with the CLIP tokenizer, which has a maximum sequence length of 77 tokens.

 ## Overview

 The MIMIC-CXR dataset contains radiology reports with impressions that vary in length.
-Some impressions exceed the token limit of the CLIP tokenizer used in RoentGen-v2 (77 tokens).
+Some impressions exceed the token limit of the CLIP tokenizer (77 tokens).
 This directory contains the original impressions and their AI-generated summaries for impressions that were too long.

 The summarization was performed using GPT-5 , based on prior work demonstrating that GPT-5 is highly capable in summarizing radiology reports [[1,2]](#references).